NeonSpork/appwrite-blog-example/README.md

 ## Step by step process
 ### Install all the angular stuff with node package manager
 Clone this repository.
-In the terminal, navigate to the repository root and run:
+In the terminal, navigate to the repository root and run `npm install` (or `npm i` if you're lazy!) and node package manager will handle everything automagically.
-`npm i`
-and node package manager will handle everything automagically.

 ### Install appwrite
 Follow the [installation instructions](https://appwrite.io/docs/installation) for Appwrite, and run it locally for now.

 ### Create a project in Appwrite
-Once you've installed Appwrite, go ahead and head to the [console](http://localhost/console).
+Once you've installed Appwrite, go ahead and head to the console at [http://localhost/console](http://localhost/console).
 _Heads up: you'll need to create a user the first time you do this!_

 Once you're in, create a project and copy the project ID into `src/app/shared/appwrite.service.ts` into the `setProject('PROJECT_ID')` line in the constructor.